A Table Full Of Joy

 6 tbs unsalted butter

-• Mix in the mashed sweet potatoes until a soft dough forms.
+• Mix in the mashed sweet potatoes until a soft, doughy texture forms.

 ¾ cups mashed sweet potato*

-• Stir in milk 1 tbs at a time until the dough really comes together.
-The amount needed will depend on how wet the sweet potatoes were (ie from a casserole vs freshly cooked and mashed).
+• Stir in milk 1 tablespoon at a time until the dough really comes together.
+The amount needed will depend on how wet the sweet potatoes are (i.e., from a casserole vs. freshly cooked and mashed).

 2-3 tbs cold milk

-• Turn dough out on to a lightly floured surface and knead until in holds together.
+• Turn the dough out onto a lightly floured surface and knead until it holds together.

-• Smooth dough out with a roller or just by patting, until it is ½ inch thick.
-Cut into circles with a drinking glass, or a biscuit cutter.
+• Smooth the dough out with a roller or just by patting, until it is ½ inch thick.
+Cut into circles with a drinking glass or a biscuit cutter.

 Notes